Ibrahim-Benkhedda/Ibrahim-Benkhedda/README.md

 ### Hi there 👋

-I'm a developer with a passion for visual computing and full stack development.
+I'm a CS student with a passion for visual computing and full stack development.
 My GitHub portfolio showcases my projects and skills in these areas.
 Thanks for checking it out 😄

 <!--
 - 🔭 I’m currently working on ...